-a.
-City approval, for development on, or in proximity to, these lands will be subject to cleanup and verification, in accordance with Provincial Government legislation Studies will be required of the auidelines. proponent indicating levels of contamination, remediation plans, and clean-up verification prior to development approval.
-Such studies will be Provincial prepared to Government specifications and address all concerns of the Citv.
+City approval, for development on, or in proximity to, these lands will be subject to cleanup and verification, in accordance with Provincial Government legislation quidelines.
+Studies will be required of the proponent indicating levels of contamination, remediation plans, and clean up verification prior to development approval.
+Such studies will be Provincial Government prepared to specifications and address all concerns of the City.